-Tone Legends turns every five-shade run into something worth chasing.
-Track your best color accuracy score, compare it against clear score tiers, then send friends a challenge link and see who has the sharper color memory.
+Tone Legends is the leaderboard side of the ToonTones color game — it turns every five-shade run into something worth chasing.
+Track your best color accuracy score, climb the tiers toward the Top 100, then send friends a challenge link and see who has the sharper color memory.

 Your current records are read from this device only.
 No account is needed.